jrie/kisslib/README.md

 * CentOS 7 using "kisslib-jessie" and related files, please see known issues (Tested 29.12.2016)
 * openSuse Tumbleweed (Tested 30.12.2016)
 * your favourite Linux distro here! (please get in touch and I try to give my best to get it working)

+## I want to use it, not to compile!
+Heres how:
+Download "kisslib" which is a Linux 64bit binary and install the following dependencies to run it, please note that the library names may wary on your distribution.

+* libzip4
+* libsqlite3
+* libgtk-3-0

+Then "chmod +x kisslib" to allow the system to execute it.
+And then start using "./kisslib".

+### Debian Jessie or distros with older libraries
+Please see also the known issues at the bottom, as there are slight issues with this version.

+Download "kisslib-jessie" which is a Linux 64bit binary.

+* libzip2
+* libsqlite3
+* libgtk-3-0

+Then "chmod +x kisslib-jessie" to allow the system to execute it.
+And then start using "./kisslib-jessie".

 ## Can I..., is it easy to use? - File support and usage guide